Doing peer conferences right

 IMPORTANT IMPROVEMENTS

-• CHAPTER 6 Give people permission and opportunity to take a break!
+• CHAPTER 6 Give people permission and the opportunity to take a break!

 • CHAPTER 7 Break up roundtables approximately every twenty minutes